dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 ### Why use a reverse proxy server?

-Kestrel is great for serving dynamic content from ASP.NET Core; however, the web serving parts aren’t as feature rich as servers like IIS, Apache, or nginx.
+Kestrel is great for serving dynamic content from ASP.NET Core; however, the web serving parts aren’t as feature rich as servers like IIS, Apache, or Nginx.
 A reverse proxy server can offload work like serving static content, caching requests, compressing requests, and SSL termination from the HTTP server.
 A reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.

-For the purposes of this guide, a single instance of nginx is used.
+For the purposes of this guide, a single instance of Nginx is used.
 It runs on the same server, alongside the HTTP server.
 Based on requirements, a different setup may be choosen.

 Because requests are forwarded by reverse proxy, use the `ForwardedHeaders` middleware from the `Microsoft.AspNetCore.HttpOverrides` package.
 This middleware updates `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.